hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 ## Getting started

-This section will assume that the analysis starts from tumor/normal BAMs mapped to GRCh37.
+This section will assume that the analysis:
+- Starts from tumor/normal BAMs
+- Reads are aligned to the GRCh37 ref genome
+- Docker images are used to run each tool

 ### 1. Install Nextflow
 See: **https://www.nextflow.io/docs/latest/install.html**